Chris-Holdt/ESP32-TempLightAndOLED/README.md

-# ESP32-TempLightAndOLED
+# ESP32 - Light, Temperature, OLED!

-Code to read temperature and light from a thermistor and photo resistor and display it on a 0.96" OLED I2C module.
+Read temperature and light from a thermistor and photo resistor.
+Convert to Celsius and 0-100 then display the values on a 0.96" OLED I2C module.